Hawaii’s Mauna Loa erupts, officials warn people to prepare

 “Right now it’s just entertainment, but the concern is” it could reach populated areas, he said.

-There’s been a surge of development on the Big Island in recent decades — its population has more than doubled, from 92,000 in 1980.
+Seeing Mauna Loa erupt is a new experience for many residents of the Big Island, where the population has more than doubled from 92,000 in 1980.

-More than a third of the island’s residents live either in the city of Kailua-Kona to the west of the volcano, which has about 23,000 people, and Hilo to the east, with about 45,000.
-Officials were most worried about several subdivisions about 30 miles (50 kilometers) to the south of the volcano, which are home to about 5,000 people.
+More than a third of the island’s residents live either in the city of Kailua-Kona to the west of the volcano, or about 23,000 people, and Hilo to the east, with about 45,000.
+Officials were most worried about several subdivisions some 30 miles (50 kilometers) to the volcano’s south that are home to about 5,000 people.

 A time-lapse video of the eruption from overnight showed lava lighting up one area, moving across it like waves on the ocean.

-The average Mauna Loa eruption is not typically prolonged, lasting a couple of weeks, Hon said.

-“Typically, Mauna Loa eruptions start off with the heaviest volume first,” Hon said.
-“After a few days, it starts to calm down a little bit.”

-The USGS warned residents who could be threatened by Mauna Loa lava flows to review their eruption preparations.
+The USGS warned residents who could be threatened by the lava flows to review their eruption preparations.
 Scientists had been on alert because of a recent spike in earthquakes at the summit of the volcano, which last erupted in 1984.

-Portions of the Big Island were under an ashfall advisory issued by the National Weather Service in Honolulu, which said up to a quarter-inch (0.6 centimeters) of ash could accumulate in some areas.
+Portions of the Big Island were under an ashfall advisory issued by the National Weather Service in Honolulu.
+It said up to a quarter-inch (0.6 centimeters) of ash could accumulate in some areas.

+“Volcanic gas and possibly fine ash and Pele’s hair may be carried downwind,” Gov. David Ige said, referring to glass fibers that form when hot lava erupts from a fissure and rapidly cools in the air.
+The wind stretches the fibers into long strands that look like hair.
+“So certainly we would ask those with respiratory sensitivities to take precautions to minimize exposure.”

-Mauna Loa is one of five volcanoes that together make up the Big Island of Hawaii, which is the southernmost island in the Hawaiian archipelago.
+Mauna Loa is one of five volcanoes that together make up the Big Island of Hawaii, the southernmost island in the Hawaiian archipelago.

 Mauna Loa, rising 13,679 feet (4,169 meters) above sea level, is the much larger neighbor of Kilauea, which erupted in a residential neighborhood and destroyed 700 homes in 2018.
 Some of Mauna Loa’s slopes are much steeper than Kilauea’s, so lava can flow much faster when it erupts.

-During a 1950 eruption, the mountain’s lava traveled 15 miles (24 kilometers) to the ocean in fewer than three hours.
+During a 1950 eruption, the mountain’s lava traveled 15 miles (24 kilometers) to the ocean in under three hours.

-Tourism is Hawaii’s economic engine but Big Island Mayor Mitch Roth predicted few problems for those on vacation during the eruption.
+Tourism is Hawaii’s economic engine but Big Island Mayor Mitch Roth predicted few problems for those vacationing during the eruption.

 “It will be spectacular where it is, but the chances of it really interrupting the visitor industry — very, very slim,” he said.